sthalabard/HiddenSymmetryinNSIntermittency/README.md

 The repository contains data and minimal python code to generate figure 1,2 and 4 of the paper, as well as the other figures mentionned but not shown in the paper.

 The data is contained in the subfolders
-512, 4096 in the form of .dill files, Python pickling format, containing all relevant PDF.
+512 & 4096 in the form of .dill files, ie, Python pickling format, and contains all relevant PDF.
 The script Dill2mat.py  converts from dill to Matlab .mat format.

-Data is analysed with the python scripts:
+Data is analysed with the Python scripts:

 - 512_minimal.py for figures 1 and 2
 calling the subscripts